Dynamic Phase Transition in 2D Ising Systems: Effect of Anisotropy and Defects: Dynamic Phase Transition

-To facilitate a more meaningful comparison of our results with previous literature \cite{Novotny1999, Buendia2017}, which primarily pertains to defect-free, isotropic systems, we set the period to the value $P=258$, where we recall that we have established the unit of time by fixing the characteristic time $\alpha$ in the transition probability rates, as described in equation \eqref{eq:TR}.
+To facilitate a more meaningful comparison of our results with previous \mbox{literature \cite{Novotny1999, Buendia2017}}, which primarily pertains to defect-free, isotropic systems, we set the period to the value \mbox{$P=258$}, where we recall that we have established the unit of time by fixing the characteristic time $\alpha$ in the transition probability rates, as described in Equation \eqref{eq:TR}.
 To ensure the stability of our results, our simulations excluded the initial $N_e=100$ cycles of oscillation to allow the system to reach a steady state.
 Subsequently, we calculated the average magnetization over $N_c=5000$ consecutive periods of oscillation, and defined $Q$ as this average magnetization over $N_c$ complete cycles.
 We denote this dynamic critical temperature as $\Theta_\text{c}$, to distinguish it from the standard thermodynamic critical (Curie) temperature $T_\text{c}$.
 For all values of the external parameters, it is important to emphasize that $\Theta_\text{c}\leq T_\text{c}$, as a system in its paramagnetic phase always retains the ability to follow the external field oscillations, and thus is in the dynamically disordered phase.

-\subsection{DPT in anisotropic magnetic systems}
+\subsection{DPT in Anisotropic Magnetic Systems}

 We first focus on the anisotropic model described in Section~\ref{subsec:aim}.
-To properly scale the critical temperature, we define the exchange interaction $J$ such that $J_x^2 + J_y^2 = 2J^2$ and set
+To properly scale the critical temperature, we define the exchange interaction $J$ such that $J_x^2 + J_y^2 = 2J^2$, and set

 With the definitions above, the coefficient $\lambda$ measures the anisotropy, with $\lambda=\frac{\pi}{4}$ corresponding to an isotropic Ising system with exchange interaction $J$.
 The fully anisotropic cases $\lambda=0$ and $\lambda=\frac{\pi}{2}$ represent 1D systems.
-In these cases, the 2D lattice is composed of $L$ 1D-chains which do not interact with each other.
+In these cases, the 2D lattice is composed of $L$ 1D chains, which do not interact with each other.